National identity cards in the European Economic Area and Switzerland: Identification document

 There are varying rules on domestic usage of identity documents.
 Some countries demand the usage of the national identity card or a passport.
 Other countries allow usage of other documents like driver's licences.

-In some countries, e.g. Austria, Finland and Sweden, national identity cards are fully voluntary and not needed by everyone, as identity documents like driving licences are accepted domestically.
-In these countries only a minority have a national identity card, since a majority have a passport and a driving licence and don't need more identity documents.
-This is also true for Ireland where those who have a passport and a driving licence have less need for the passport card.
-The passport card can be used for travel to 31 countries in the European Union, European Economic Area including Switzerland.
+In eleven countries, e.g. Austria, Finland, Sweden and Iceland, national identity cards are fully voluntary and not needed by everyone, as identity documents like driving licences are accepted domestically.
+In these countries only a minority have a national identity card, since a majority use a passport or driving licence for identification purposes and do not need more identity documents.
+Similarly, the Irish Passport Card is voluntary.

-However, even in those EEA countries that impose a national identity card requirement on their citizens (above certain age), it is generally not required to carry the identity cards at all times.
+However, even in those EEA countries that impose a national identity card requirement on their citizens, it is generally not required to carry the identity cards at all times.